RohanAlexander/Of_Wellbeing/README.md

-# Examining the Multifaceted Impact of Family Size on Happiness, Health, Gender Dynamics, and Financial Well-being
+# Examining the Multifaceted Impact of Family Size on Happiness, Health, Gender Dynamics, and Financial Well-being : A Cross-Sectional Cumulative Analysis of U.S. Microdata from 1972-2012

 ## This repository is organized as Follows: